pondodev/poNES/readme.md

 - wire up inputs
 - implement cart mapper abstraction
 - implement nrom cart mapper
+- rework the memory bus read/write funcs so that they read single bytes from each location at a time to allow read/writes that cross boundaries over to other devices

 ## wishlist
 - debug window with tools like a memory inspector and cart info view